jeromeludmann/cars/README.md

 br = branch
 ```

-If you are about to develop a new feature called "User List", you have to create a new branch from `develop`.
+If you are about to develop a new feature called _User List_, you have to create a new branch from `develop`.

 `develop` is the reference branch for all new features.
 Do **NOT** push directly to this branch.